Bookshelves filled with books

 Aufderheide, Patricia, Peter Jaszi, et al. “Copyright, Permissions, and Fair Use among Visual Artists and the Academic and Museum Visual Arts Communities: An Issues Report.”
 The College Art Association 29 January 2014 (http://bit.ly/1p9UaXO).

 Aufderheide, Patricia, and Peter Jaszi.
 Reclaiming Fair Use: How to Put Balance Back in Copyright.2nd Edition.
-Chicago: University of Chicago Press, 2018.
+University of Chicago Press, 2018.

 Bielstein, Susan, M. Permissions: A Survival Guide: Blunt Talk about Art as Intellectual Property.
-Chicago: University of Chicago Press, 2006.
+University of Chicago Press, 2006.

 Center for Media and Social Impact Code of Best Practices in Fair Use for Poetry.
 2011.